pireddag/csvTable/README.md

 # csv-table
 The csv-table plugin provides a keyboard shortcut to import a .csv file into a TeXmacs document as a table.

-The file is imported through a Scheme function invoked in the TeXmacs editor by the key combination (keyboard shortcut) "t a b l e tab"---that is, type "table" followed by a tab--- and is placed as a table in the current document at the cursor position.
+The file is imported and is placed as a table in the current document at the cursor position through a Scheme function.
+The plugin provides two separate commands for invoking it:

+* A menu item under Insert->Table, "Insert table from csv file..."
+* A key combination (keyboard shortcut) "t a b l e tab"---that is, typing "table" followed by a tab

-The keyboard shortcut executes the import function only if the cursor is in plain text or in a big-table _environment_ (but not inside a table!), otherwise issues a warning.
+The menu item and keyboard shortcut execute the import function only if the cursor is in plain text or in a big-table _environment_ (but not inside a table!), otherwise issues a warning.
 Please close the warning window before returning to editing your document, as TeXmacs won't do it on its own, and will open a _new_ warning window every time the keyboard shortcut is executed.

 ## Instructions